 Phantom Falls is a spectacular, 15 m fall with surrounding alcoves and and a well-shaded plunge pool.
 The waterfall leads on to the George River.
 Less well known than the previous mentioned waterfalls, this stunning waterfall is still worth visiting when at Cape Otway National Park.

-Go Hiking Through The Great Otway Rainforest
+Hiking in The Great Otway Rainforest

 One of the best ways to experience the forest is to take a hike.
 Some are longer than others, but all provide a fantastic experience filled with wildlife amongst the tall forests.